newville/wxmplot/doc/comparisons.rst

      to do that, we want *users* of the plotting scripts and applications to be able to do that.

-The comparisons we make with other packages are mostly in regard to these three characteristics.
+The comparisons with other packages here emphasize these three characteristics.
 In all cases, the *interactivity* of data displayed with `wxmplot` is simply unmatched as is the ability of the end-user to manipulate the details of the display, including for basic line plots:

    1. change color, line widths, line types, marker types, marker sizes, display order for each "trace" (x, y pair) in the plot.